 To access the parking lot at the “Welcome to Las Vegas” sign you must be going south on Las Vegas Boulevard heading away from Mandalay Bay and toward the Las Vegas Outlet Center.
 If you’re driving into town, you will have to make a U-turn past the sign.
 Yes, a U-turn is legal in Las Vegas.

-Here are 7 tips to help make taking those photos easier.
+Here are 7 tips to help make taking photos at the Las Vegas sign easier.

-- Be patient – Everybody has to wait.
+- Be patient – The line for photo opportunities here can get quite long.
 If you’re in a hurry, you can jump out of line and have your photo snapped at an angle instead of from straight on.
+We think it is worth the wait though.

-- Bring your selfie stick – It’s always a good idea to be careful who you’re handing your camera over to.
+- Bring your selfie stick – You never know what the crowds will be like and if there will be someone there to help you take a picture.
+Plus, it’s always a good idea to be careful who you’re handing your camera over to.

 - Respect the sign – The sign is from 1959.
 Don’t try to carry away chucks like it’s the Berlin Wall.